-This school year has come to a close, but amid the celebrations and summer plans, it’s wise to think about the upcoming school year – and how you may be able to save some money by taking advantage of some available tax credits.
+A new school year has begun, which makes it a good time to think about how you may be able to save some money by taking advantage of some available tax credits.

 It’s no secret that cost of higher education is climbing ever higher.
 According to the College Board, the average cost of tuition and fees for a public four-year college for the 2018-19 school year was $10.230.
 Just the year before, the average cost was $9,980.
 That does not account for room and board (mandatory for freshman at many schools), books and supplies, transportation and other expenses.
 That brings the annual price tag closer to $26,000.